-The Board shall designate a Medical Director, who shall be a physician not eligible to participate in the retirement system.
+The Board shall designate a Medical Director, who shall be a physician not eligible to participate in the retirement system.54 i.
+Appendix - Code of Ethics

-The Medical Director shall:
+The Medical Director shall:55

 - i.
 Arrange for and pass upon all medical examinations required under the provisions of the ordinances, - ii.
 Investigate all essential statements and certificates by or on behalf of a member in connection with any application for disability retirement, and - iii.
-Report in writing to the Board his or her conclusions and recommendations upon all referred matters. - iv.
-The Board shall approve or deny the disability application based on the Medical Director's recommendation at the following Board meeting.
+Report in writing to the board his or her conclusions and recommendations upon all referred matters.